-The PSAT/NMSQT (Preliminary SAT/National Merit Scholarship Qualifying Test) tests will be given at Assumption High School on Wednesday, October 16, 2019 at 8:00 a.m.
-If you are interested in taking the PSAT tests, please register by Tuesday, October 1, 2019 by paying the $17 registration fee in Student Services and pick up a PSAT Guide.
+The PSAT/NMSQT (Preliminary SAT/National Merit Scholarship Qualifying Test) tests will be given at Assumption High School on Wednesday, October 13, 2021 at 8:00 a.m.
+If you are interested in taking the PSAT tests, please register by Tuesday, September 14th by paying the $18 registration fee in Student Services.
 (Checks can be made out to Assumption High School)

 WHAT IS THE PSAT?